JaimeEV/JaimeEV/README.md

 - 🌱 I’m currently learning "Data Science"
 - 👯 I’m looking to collaborate on "Any Data Project (great Data Music)"
-- 💬 Ask me about Music, Python, Jupyter Notebooks
+- 💬 Ask me about Music, Python, Jupyter Notebooks, Data
 - ⚡ Curious fact: Some People Are Scared of Left-Handedness!.
 Sinistrophobia is defined as the fear of things at the left side or left-handed people.(I am left-handed)
 - ✨ Contact: escobedo.v.jaime@gmail.com
 ---